swch/slate/source/includes/_rest2.md

 last_updated_on | date | Date this site was last updated on cardholder_id | number (fk) |
 merchant_site_id | number (fk) |
-customer_key | string | A key of merchant host and cuid.
-This can potentially violate a constraint with two accounts of the same merchant site.

 NOTE: All foreign key parameters (fk) can be [hydrated](#hydration) and support [cascading delete](#cascading-delete).